gosom/google-maps-scraper/README.md

 - Extendable to write your own exporter
 - Dockerized for easy run in multiple platforms
 - Scalable in multiple machines
+- Optionally extracts emails from the website of the business

+## Notes on email extraction

+By defaul email extraction is disabled.

+If you enable email extraction (see quickstart) then the scraper will visit the website of the business (if exists) and it will try to extract the emails from the page.

+For the moment it only checks only one page of the website (the one that is registered in Gmaps).
+At some point, it will be added support to try to extract from other pages like about, contact, impressum etc.

+Keep in mind that enabling email extraction results to larger processing time, since more pages are scraped.

 ## Extracted Data Points